matsuobasho/document-qna-chatbot/README.md

 # document-qna-chatbot
-## Python chatbot for asking questions about loaded documents using open-source tools.
+## Chatbot for asking questions about loaded documents using open-source tools.
+Uses Langchain.

 ### Background
 Many tutorials on LangChain chatbots rely on using paid tokens from 3rd party providers.